 Dahi Handi is one of the most favorite festivals among Mumbaikers, and probably of Bollywood too, as it is shown in many of its films.
-Commencing on the festival of Janmashtami, Dahi Handi festival involves playing a replica of Lord Krishna stealing butter from an earthen pot, tied to a height, when he was a child.
-This is done by different groups, trying to make a stable human pyramid, with an objective of breaking the earthen pot for curd, just like the Lord used to do with the help of his friends.
+Commencing on the festival of Janmashtami, the Dahi Handi festival involves playing a replica of Lord Krishna stealing butter from an earthen pot, tied to a height, when he was a child.
+This is done by different groups, trying to make a stable human pyramid, to break the earthen pot for curd, just like the Lord used to do with the help of his friends.

-‘Govinda Ala Re’ use to be the enchanting words during the processions of Dahi Handi festival in Mumbai.
-A very popular festival in whole Maharashtra, and especially in Mumbai, the festival is a part of Gokulashtami (Krishna Janmashtami), which is celebrated with full zeal and enthusiasm.
-So, the next time when you travel to Mumbai in the month of August, do not forget to be a spectator of this Dahi Handi festival.
+‘Govinda Ala Re’ used to be an enchanting word during the processions of the Dahi Handi festival in Mumbai.
+A very popular festival in the whole of Maharashtra, and especially in Mumbai, the festival is a part of Gokulashtami (Krishna Janmashtami), which is celebrated with full zeal and enthusiasm.
+So, the next time you travel to Mumbai in August, do not forget to be a spectator of this Dahi Handi festival.